mickfeech/peloton/README.md

 ## Features

-* Get data about user as json string
+* Get data about user as struct
-* Get data about instructors as json string
+* Get data about instructors as struct

 ## Usage